adambard/learnxinyminutes-docs/java.html.markdown

         E = 2.71828;

-        /*
-        BigInteger - Immutable arbitrary-precision integers
+        // BigInteger - Immutable arbitrary-precision integers
+        //
+        // BigInteger is a data type that allows programmers to manipulate
+        // integers longer than 64-bits.
+Integers are stored as an array of
+        // of bytes and are manipulated using functions built into BigInteger
+        //
-    BigInteger is a data type that allows programmers to manipulate integers longer than 64-bits.
-Integers are stored as an array of of bytes and are manipulated using functions built into BigInteger BigInteger can be initialized using an array of bytes or a string.
+        // BigInteger can be initialized using an array of bytes or a string.

-        BigInteger fooBigInteger = new BigDecimal(fooByteArray);
+        BigInteger fooBigInteger = new BigInteger(fooByteArray);
-        */

-    /*
+        // BigDecimal - Immutable, arbitrary-precision signed decimal number
+        //
+        // A BigDecimal takes two parts: an arbitrary precision integer
+        // unscaled value and a 32-bit integer scale
+        //
-        BigDecimal - Immutable, arbitrary-precision signed decimal number BigDecimal takes two parts: an arbitrary precision integer unscaled value and a 32-bit integer scale BigDecimal allows the programmer complete control over decimal rounding.
-It is recommended to use BigDecimal with currency values and where exact decimal precision is required.
+        // BigDecimal allows the programmer complete control over decimal
+        // rounding.
+It is recommended to use BigDecimal with currency values
+        // and where exact decimal precision is required.
+        //
-        BigDecimal can be initialized with an int, long, double or String or by initializing the unscaled value (BigInteger) and scale (int).
+        // BigDecimal can be initialized with an int, long, double or String
-        */
+        // or by initializing the unscaled value (BigInteger) and scale (int).

         BigDecimal fooBigDecimal = new BigDecimal(fooBigInteger, fooInt);

+        // Be wary of the constructor that takes a float or double as
+        // the inaccuracy of the float/double will be copied in BigDecimal.
+        // Prefer the String constructor when you need an exact value.

+        BigDecimal tenCents = new BigDecimal("0.1");

         // Strings